-A unique destination, the Getty Center incorporates the modern design of architect Richard Meier, with beautiful gardens, open spaces, and spectacular views of Los Angeles.
+The Getty Center is a unique destination that incorporates modern design, beautiful gardens, open spaces, and spectacular views of Los Angeles.

-The Getty Center sits on a hilltop in the Santa Monica Mountains, just off the San Diego Freeway.
-From there, visitors can take in the disparate aspects of Los Angeles's landscape—the Pacific Ocean, the San Gabriel Mountains, and the vast street—grid of the city.
-Inspired by the relationship between these elements, architect Richard Meier designed the complex to highlight both nature and culture.
+The Getty Center sits on a hilltop in the Santa Monica Mountains, just off the 405 Freeway.
+Visitors can take in Los Angeles's beautiful landscape—the Pacific Ocean, the San Gabriel Mountains, and panoramic views of the city.
+These elements inspired architect Richard Meier to design a campus that highlights both nature and culture.

-When approached from the south, the modernist complex appears to grow from the 110-acre hillside.
-Two computer-operated trams elevate visitors from a street-level parking facility to the top of the hill.
-Clad in Italian travertine, the campus is organized around a central arrival plaza, and offers framed panoramic views of the city.
-Curvilinear design elements and natural gardens soften the grid created by the travertine squares.
+After riding a tram from the street-level parking facility to the top of the hill, visitors will find a campus covered in Italian travertine and organized around a central arrival plaza.
+Curved design elements and natural gardens soften the linear grid pattern created by the travertine squares.

 The stone—1.2 million square feet of it—is one of the most remarkable elements of the complex.
-This beige-colored, cleft-cut, textured, fossilized travertine catches the bright Southern California light, reflecting sharply during morning hours, and emitting a honeyed warmth in the afternoon.
+This beige-colored and highly textured travertine catches the bright Southern California light, reflecting sharply during morning hours, and emitting a honeyed warmth in the afternoon.

-Meier chose stone for this project because it is often associated with public architecture and expresses qualities the Getty Center celebrates: permanence, solidity, simplicity, warmth, and craftsmanship.
+Meier chose stone for this project because it has been historically associated with public architecture and expresses qualities the Getty Center celebrates: permanence, solidity, simplicity, warmth, and craftsmanship.

 The 16,000 tons of travertine are from Bagni di Tivoli, Italy, 15 miles east of Rome.
-Many of the stones revealed fossilized leaves, feathers, and branches when they were split along their natural grain.
-Meier and his staff worked for a year with the quarries to invent a process using a guillotine to produce the unique finish.
+Look for fossilized leaves, feathers, and branches amongst the stones, which were revealed when they were split along their natural grain.

 Natural light is one of the Getty Center's most important architectural elements.
 The many exterior walls of glass allow sunshine to illuminate the interiors.
 A computer-assisted system of louvers and shades adjusts the light indoors.
-The paintings galleries on the Museum's upper level are all naturally lit, with special filters to prevent damage to the artworks.
+The paintings galleries on the upper level of the North, South, East, and West Pavilions are all naturally lit, with special filters to prevent damage to the artworks.

-A circular building to the west of the Central Garden houses the Getty Research Institute (GRI), used primarily by Getty scholars, staff, and visiting researchers.
-The circular library evokes the introspective nature of scholarly research, with book stacks and reading areas wrapping around a central courtyard.
-A ramp creates concentric paths, promoting interaction among the scholars and staff.
-A skylight pulls light through to the subterranean reading room.
-At the plaza level, an exhibition gallery displays objects in the GRI's collection for visitors.
+A circular building to the west of the Central Garden houses the Getty Research Institute, used primarily by Getty scholars, staff, and visiting researchers.
+The circular form evokes the cycle of research and scholarship.
+An interior ramp creates rounded paths, promoting interaction among the scholars and staff.
+On the lowest level, a skylight allows light into the reading room.
+On the plaza level, an exhibition gallery displays materials in the Research Institute's collection.